Policies & action

 The Directive also includes additional targets for hydrogen refuelling stations and charging stations for heavy-duty vehicles.
 It requires the construction of LNG refuelling stations for heavy duty vehicles and ships “unless the costs are disproportionate to the benefits, including environmental benefits“.
 This LNG requirement could significantly increase dependency of the transport sector on fossil gas.

 CO2 emissions standards

-In October 2022, the EU agreed to zero-emissions new passenger cars and vans by 2035, though Germany succeeded in getting a loophole for e-fuels added to the agreement in March 2023 after threatening to block the agreement entirely (e-fuels emit tailpipe CO2 emissions, though have the potential to be emissions neutral overall).
+In October 2022, the EU agreed to zero-emissions new passenger cars and vans by 2035, though Germany succeeded in getting a loophole for e-fuels added to the agreement in March 2023 after threatening to block the agreement entirely.

 While the 2035 phase-out target is a significant improvement to earlier regulations (see table below), the major weakness of this agreement is that around half of the reductions will only take place after 2030.
-Car manufacturers also still have the option to exceed these limits and instead pay EUR 95 per gram CO2/km for each new vehicle sold (Council of the European Union, 2022h).
+Car manufacturers also still have the option to exceed these limits and instead pay EUR 95 per gram CO2/km for each new vehicle sold (European Parliament & Council of the European Union, 2023f).
 These weaknesses need to be addressed by the member states by accelerating deployment of electric mobility in this decade and creating attractive alternatives to passenger cars.